 - In 1996, a study conducted by Sarah Holmes et al. found that participants who received Holotropic Breathwork experienced a reduction in “death anxiety” and an increase in self-esteem.

 - A study conducted by Binovera (2003) found that Holotropic Breathwork participants reported better communication with others and a deeper understanding of the world around them.

 Despite this research and support, breathwork therapy is not without limitations, contraindications, and criticisms.
 One major concern is that breathwork has been known to induce hyperventilation.
 Hyperventilation may lead to physical issues including dizziness, tingling of extremities, heart palpitations, or muscle spasms.
 Prolonged hyperventilation can lead to decreased blood flow to the brain, clouded vision, ringing in the ears, and possible cognitive changes.

-Although it is not clear as to whether these effects cause long-term damage, people interested in breathwork should be aware of any potential risks.
+It is not clear whether these effects cause long-term damage.
+But people interested in breathwork should be aware of any potential risks.
 Breathwork is not recommended for people with a history of aneurisms, cardiovascular problems, high blood pressure, vision problems, osteoporosis, or any recent physical injuries or surgeries.
 It is also not recommended for people who experience severe psychiatric symptoms or seizures or who take heavy medication.
 Potential participants may want to consult with their primary care physician and seek a certified professional before engaging in breathwork therapy.

 - Breathing questions. (n.d.).
 In Transformational Breath.
 Retrieved from http://transformationalbreath.com/faq/default.aspx